jinghuazhao/Believe/README.md

 A growing list of scripts.

 ```
-0_data.sh
+1_desc.sh
 ```

-## 0. Data extraction
+## 1. Descriptive analysis

-`0_data.sh` is an instance of this.
-It is hoped to protoype some `canonical options` for handling relatedness in the study.
+`1_desc.sh` is to extract data and to protoype some `canonical options` for handling relatedness in the study.